Any internal HSE division or representative from industry can apply for a health technology assessment review by HTAG.

 Companies are eligible to complete and submit the Horizon Scanning form if their medical device has a CE mark or is expected to have a CE mark within the following 12 months, and if they are in compliance with Article 57 of EU Council Directive 2014/24/EU.
 Once submitted, the Horizon Scanning Form will be logged on the HTAG Horizon Scanning database and an acknowledgement sent to the applicant.
 The purpose of this information is two-fold.
 First, HTAG will use this information to determine whether a medical device is relevant to the scope of HTAG.
 Companies will be notified as to the outcome of this assessment.
 Second, it will be used to inform HTAG’s future work plan, research activities and resource requirements.

 Please note that completion and submission of the Horizon Scanning Form is a mandatory pre-requisite to be considered for inclusion in the HTAG topic referral process.
 Once the Horizon Scanning Form has been received and the medical device is deemed to be within the scope of HTAG’s remit, then such device will be eligible for inclusion in the HTAG topic referral process.
-The topic referral form will be made available on the HTAG website from April 2018.

 Step 2: Topic Referral Process